Meal Times, Formal Halls and Special Dinners

 Bookings and Prices

-Formal dinners must be booked in advance through the Student Meal System and cost £12.00 for dinner and £15.00 for dinner with wine.
+Formal dinners must be booked in advance through the Student Meal System and cost £16.00 for dinner and £19.00 for dinner with wine.
 The system allows you to indicate your dietary requirements (vegetarian, vegan, gluten-free, other allergies…).
-A seating plan is available in Hartland House.

 The dress code for a Formal Dinner is Smart.
 This includes suit and tie, national dress, cocktail dress, jacket, blouse and trousers.
 Unlike many other colleges, academic gowns are not required.